contensis/docs-management-dotnet/getting-started.md

 ## Assumptions

-- You have an understanding of managing and creating content in the project explorer.
+* You have an understanding of managing and creating content in the project explorer.
-- You have downloaded the example application
+* You have downloaded the example application.

 ## Create a new project (optional)